2022 Indiana Secretary of State election: General election

+Debate

-On October 9, a debate for the Secretary of State election was held by WFYI and the League of Women Voters.
+On October 10, a debate for the Secretary of State election was held by WFYI and the League of Women Voters.
 Democrat Destiny Wells and Libertarian Jeff Maurer participated in the debate, while Morales skipped it to attend a meeting of the Warrick County Republican Party.
 Wells and Maurer heavily criticized Morales for not attending the debate.
 While both agreed that Joe Biden won the 2020 presidential election, Maurer called for an election audit of every Indiana county, while Wells did not.
 When asked about the problem of low voter turnout, Wells proposed independent redistricting, keeping polling places open longer, and extending the window for early voting as ways to increase turnout, while Maurer blamed the two-party system for creating a lack of competition.